 About Aventis Advisors

-Aventis Advisors is an M&A advisor focusing on technology and growth companies.
+Aventis Advisors is an M&A advisor for software companies.
 We believe the world would be better off with fewer (but better quality) M&A deals done at the right moment for the company and its owners.
 Our goal is to provide honest, insight-driven advice, clearly laying out all the options for our clients – including the one to keep the status quo.